 Microbiological cultures of vaginal smears for Ureaplasma and Mycoplasma are used for the laboratory diagnosis of infection by these microorganisms, to determine their susceptibility to antimicrobial agents, as well as monitoring of these patients.

-Mycoplasma species do not cause vaginitis but may multiply in patients with bacterial vaginitis and may contribute to the disease.
+Mycoplasma species do not cause vaginitis but may multiply in bacterial vaginitis patients and contribute to the disease.
 Whether Ureaplasma infection causes infertility remains questionable.
 Ureaplasma species can cause placental inflammation and can invade the amniotic sac, causing infection and various other pathological conditions of pregnancy, including premature birth.

-Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
+Laboratory test results are the most important parameter for diagnosing and monitoring all pathological conditions.
 70%-80% of diagnostic decisions are based on laboratory tests.
 The correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".

 Laboratory test results should not be interpreted from the numerical result of a single analysis.
 Test results should be interpreted in relation to each individual case and family history, clinical findings, and the results of other laboratory tests and information.
 Your physician should explain the importance of your test results.

 At Diagnostiki Athinon, we answer any questions you may have about the test you perform in our laboratory, and we contact your doctor to get the best possible medical care.